 I am just beginning the next part of the process, but am feeling an amazing sense of accomplishment for what I have done so far.
 I have always wanted to be an author and even recently found pitch letters I sent to publishers when I was a mere 14 years old, as well as some of the responses.
 Here’s one of the pitches:

 I can definitely learn a thing or two about drive and persistence from my younger self! 🙂 Needless to say, I have some more ideas up my sleeve.
-I’m even working on a book for other bloggers about my favorite pastime besides cooking…writing!
-I look forward to posting updates and links to my books.
+I’m hoping to have some updates in the future.
 Speaking of updates…

 The State of the Uterus – Controlling Endometriosis Pain